MicrosoftDocs/powerapps-docs/powerapps-docs/developer/control-framework/control-implementation-library.md

 ms.assetid: 5d100dc3-bd82-4b45-964c-d90eaebc0735
 ---

 Implementing the component library is one of the key step when you are developing custom components using PowerApps component framework.
-Developers can implement component library using TypeScript or JavaScript.
-Each custom component must have one library that includes the definition of a function which will return an object that implements the methods described in the custom component interface.
+Developers can implement component library using TypeScript.
+Each custom component must have a library that includes the definition of a function which returns an object that implements the methods described in the custom component interface.
 The object implements the following methods:

 - [init](reference/control/init.md) (Required)
 - [updateView](reference/control/updateview.md) (Required)